-When Zane first joined the soccer league, the only thing I knew was that you couldn’t touch the ball with your hands and there was a goalie.
+When my child first joined the soccer league, the only thing I knew was that you couldn’t touch the ball with your hands and there was a goalie.
 That’s it.

 I’d never watched a professional game.

 So my epiphany is more like a Homer Simpson D’oh moment.